-Consider the sequence, $\{e_i^{(m)}\}i$, obtained by integrating the sample path of the \mathcal{F}i^N -intensity for m-type events over each m-type duration (that is, the time interval between adjacent m-type events).
-Russell (1999) suggests the use of this sequence as the basis for diagnostic testing and indicates that the results of Yashin and Arjas (1988) concerning the so called 'exponential formula' might be used to establish the i.i.d. exponential property of this sequence provided that a certain absolute continuity condition is satisfied.
-We discuss reasons why this particular condition is very restrictive in the context of multivariate point process models for market event data, thus highlighting the need for a general proof that relies on much weaker assumptions concerning the point process model.
-Using a proof of Brémaud (1981), we show how the i.i.d. exponential property of the $\{e_i^{(m)}\}i$ sequence can be derived by a random change of time scale argument.
-It turns out that the condition that the stochastic intensity must satisfy in order for this proof to apply is extremely natural in the context of models of financial market events, since it is equivalent to zero probability being assigned to sample paths in which no more m-type events ever occur after some point in time.
-We thus establish the broad applicability of diagnostic testing procedures based on the $\{e_i^{(m)}\}i$ sequences (m=1,...,M) to multivariate point process models of financial market event data.
-Various diagnostic tests are proposed, some of which are new to the econometrics point process literature, and the issue of how to combine the information in the M sequences is considered.
-Finally, we consider possible approaches to the question of what critical values should be used when the true parameter is not known but must be estimated.
+Consider the sequence $\{e_i^{(m)}\}i$, obtained by integrating the sample path of the \mathcal{F}i^N -intensity for m-type events over each m-type duration (that is, the time interval between adjacent m-type events).
+Russell (1999) suggests the use of this sequence as the basis for diagnostic testing and indicates that the results of Yashin and Arjas (1988) might be used to establish the i.i.d. exponential property of this sequence provided that a certain absolute continuity condition is satisfied.
+In our discussion of Russell's paper in Section 6.2 we give reasons why this particular condition is very restrictive in the context of multivariate PP models for market event data, thus highlighting the need for a general proof that relies on much weaker assumptions concerning the PP model.
+We show in Section 3.1 how the i.i.d. exponential property of the $\{e_i^{(m)}\}i$ sequence can be derived by a random change of time argument.
+It turns out that the condition that the stochastic intensity must satisfy in order for this proof to apply is extremely natural in the context of models of financial market events.
+We thus establish the broad applicability of diagnostic testing procedures based on the $\{e_i^{(m)}\}i$ sequences (m = 1, ..., M) to multivariate PP models of financial market event data.
+In Section 3.2, various diagnostic tests are proposed, some of which are new to the econometrics PP literature, and the issue of how to combine the information in the M sequences is considered.
+A treatment of possible approaches to the impact of parameter uncertainty on the testing procedures is deferred until Section 6.3.1 in order to maintain the flow of the exposition of the main subject matter of the paper.

-16Ogata (1978) comments on the validity of the assumptions of Theorem 2.2 for the HawkesE(1) model defined later by equation (20) with $\mu(t) = \mu \ \forall t$.
+17Ogata (1978) comments on the validity of the assumptions of Theorem 2.2 for the HawkesE(1) model defined later by equation (18) with $\mu(t) = \mu \ \forall t$.

-3.1 A Proof using a random change of timescale
+3.1 A random change of time argument